Information

 Helping with that big step for the entire family

-For parents, studying abroad can be one of the most exciting and life-changing experiences of your student’s life, and we understand that it can be a big step for the entire family.
-Your student will work with our staff and that of the Office of Global Education during the application, pre-departure, overseas, and return experience.
+For parents, studying abroad can be one of the most exciting and life-changing experiences of your child’s life, and we understand that it can be a big step for the entire family.
+Your child will work with our staff and that of the Office of Global Education during the application, pre-departure, overseas, and return experience.

-The Office of Global Education will communicate directly with him or her via email, phone, and our online application management system.
-Your student is advised to refer to his or her application frequently for program updates, to submit required program materials, to ask questions, etc. While parents can always contact us, we do urge students to take ownership of the process themselves to get them started on the right track for a study abroad experience!
+The Office of Global Education will communicate directly with them via email, phone, and our online application management system.
+They are advised to refer to their application frequently for program updates, to submit required program materials, to ask questions, etc. While parents can always contact us, we do urge students to take ownership of the process themselves to get them started on the right track for a study abroad experience!

-• Keep open communication with your student about the details of his or her study abroad program that includes, but is not limited to, academic information, travel arrangements, and finances
+• Keep open communication with your child about the details of their study abroad program, which includes, but is not limited to, academic information, travel arrangements, and finances.

-• Empower your student, through support and guidance, to take the lead in managing his or her own study abroad experience
+• Empower your child, through support and guidance, to take the lead in managing their own study abroad experience.

-• Understand FERPA regulations as they apply to the dissemination of student information; please know that for your student’s safety, we are obliged to follow federal law.
+• Understand FERPA regulations as they apply to the dissemination of student information; please know that for your child’s safety, we are obliged to follow federal law.

 INFORMATION YOUR STUDENT SHOULD GIVE YOU

-• The address and contact information for the campus, as well as his or her new phone number and accommodation address.
+• The address and contact information for the campus, as well as their new phone number (if applicable) and accommodation address.

-• The emergency phone number for the on-site program director (if applicable), which students receive prior to departure
+• The emergency phone number for the SHU Dingle office, which students receive prior to departure.

-• Your student’s bank account and credit card information, if your student wishes for you to access his or her accounts while abroad
+• Your student’s bank account and credit card information, if your student wishes for you to access their accounts while abroad.

 • Copies of travel documents: passport, visa, etc.